 Where to buy plants?

-Many nativars are available at big box stores and local nurseries.
+Many nativars are available at local garden centers and nurseries.
 However, you may need to find a nursery that specializes in native plants to find the native (“wild”) type.
 When purchasing the wild type, make sure the label does not include any second name.
 Cultivated species will have a cultivar name listed in quotes after the species name (e.g. Baptisia ‘Lunar Eclipse’).

 In the Chicago region, you can buy plants at our partner nurseries.
 Remember: Plants are available on a seasonal basis.
 Therefore: CALL AHEAD to confirm availability of your desired species.